Probing the limits of quantum theory with quantum information at subnuclear scales: Acknowledgements

 M.E. acknowledges the support of the Foundation for Polish Science under the project Team-Net NTQC no. 17C1/18-00.
 P.H. acknowledges support by the Foundation for Polish Science (IRAP project, ICTQT, contract no. 2018/MAB/5), co-financed by EU within Smart Growth Operational Programme.

+We are particularly gratefully to Steven Bass for numerous inspiring discussions and pertinent comments on preliminary versions of the manuscript.
+We also thank Ryszard Horodecki and Tomasz Miller for valuable comments on the draft.
+We express our gratitude to the anonymous Referees, who helped us improve the manuscript.
 M.E. would also like to thank the Institute of Theoretical Physics and Astrophysics at University of Gda\'nsk and the National Quantum Information Center in Gda\'nsk for the hospitality.